xero/bash-bible/README.md

 * [raw github formatting](https://github.com/xero/bash-bible/blob/gh-pages/_pages/bible.md)

 ## History
-The original [Pure Bash Bible](https://github.com/dylanaraps/pure-bash-bible) 🪦is a defunt project by a fellow nixer.
-When citing it to my novice bash scripting colleagues, they often lacked the necessary fundamental context to understand it.
-I wished the guide itself had more beginner level information, general reference materials, and maybe more flair ;D
+The original [Pure Bash Bible](https://github.com/dylanaraps/pure-bash-bible) 🪦 is sadly a defunt project.
+When citing it to novice bash scripting colleagues, I found they often lacked the necessary fundamental context to understand it.
+I wished the guide itself had more beginner level information, general reference materials, & maybe more flair ;D

-When the project author/maintainer [rage quit the internet](https://github.com/dylanaraps/dylanaraps/commit/811599cc564418e242f23a11082299323e7f62f8), I was worried he might delete the original repo.
-Instead of forking, I cloned and continued committing to the existing repo history to retain some [credit to all the original authors](https://github.com/xero/bash-bible/graphs/contributors).
+When the project `{author,maintainer}` [rage quit the internet](https://github.com/dylanaraps/dylanaraps/commit/811599cc564418e242f23a11082299323e7f62f8), I was worried he might delete the original repo.
+Instead of forking, I cloned and continued committing to the existing repo history to retain [credit to all the original authors](https://github.com/xero/bash-bible/graphs/contributors).

 ## Hacking
 Install with [bundle](https://bundler.io), then run [jekyll](https://jekyllrb.com) build